Early Black Friday Deals: Which Stores Have The Best?

 Target

-Target is already in its second week of sales and they have listed everything from holiday decorations to electronics and vacuums.
-The company began the promotion at the beginning of the month and it will run through the end of November.
-Target has also offered to price-match any items purchased at their store through Christmas day.
+Target is already in its second week of sales, and they have listed everything from holiday decorations to electronics and vacuums.
+The company began the promotion at the beginning of the month, and it will run through the end of November.
+Target has also offered to price-match any items purchased at their stores through Christmas Day.

 - Apple Ear Pods Pro: $199.99 (Was $249.99)